 Do you say Yes to everything because it's really hard to say No?

-It can be really hard to honour your feelings and just say No.
+It can be really hard to honour your feelings and just say No. But it can be incredibly self-empowering too.

 What's the result of saying "Yes" when you actually REALLY want or need to say "No"?